schulle4u/yellow-extensions-schulle4u/spoiler/README.md

 The following arguments are available, all arguments are optional:

-`ID` = an ID for the `<div>` element which includes the spoiler, required for more than one spoiler on the same page.
+`Id` = ID fo the spoiler, required for more than one spoiler on the same page
-`label` = Custom text for the show/hide link, default is a horizontal ellipsis.
-Put text in quotes for more than one word.
+`Label` = custom text for the show/hide link, put text in quotes for more than one word
-`display` = display type, "block" or "none".
-Default is "none".
+`Display` = display type, `block` or `none`

-*Note*: Hidden elements are not removed, they are just made invisible until the visitor clicks the link to show them.
+Hidden elements are not removed, they are just made invisible until the visitor clicks the link to show them.

 ## Examples

-Hiding a block of text.
+Content file with hidden block of text:

 ```
 ---